Advanced Materials Analysis with Synchrotron Radiation: Techniques and Applications

 Learning and Teaching Methods

-A guided visit to a European synchrotron radiation facility is possible at the end of the semester (end of June / beginning of July).
+- A guided visit to a European synchrotron radiation facility is possible at the end of the summer semester.

 1. Philip Willmott: An Introduction to Synchrotron Radiation - Techniques and Applications (2011, Wiley)